cloudbase/ceph-windows-installer/README.rst

 Download and install from:
 http://wixtoolset.org/releases/v3.11/stable

+Copy the drivers built using the instructions from https://github.com/cloudbase/wnbd#how-to-build to the Driver folder.

+Copy the binaries built using the instructions from https://github.com/petrutlucian94/ceph/blob/windows.12/README.windows.rst#building to the Binaries folder.

+Copy devcon.exe from https://cloudbase.it/downloads/devcon.exe to the Binaries folder.

 Build instructions
 ------------------

 Build the solution in the Visual Studio IDE or via command line:

     msbuild ceph-windows-installer.sln /p:Platform=x86 /p:Configuration=Release